phillc/agentvsagent/README.md

 * When a bot disconnects, the server still attempts to send them a message and will cause an exception
 * Timeouts apply to the human player as well (1 second is not reasonable for a human)

+## Changelog

+# 0.0.12

+* Changed position from an enumerable to a string

 ## Credits

 * Thrift: http://thrift.apache.org/